tomjohnson1492/documentation-theme-jekyll-multioutput/_docs/jekyllhowto/Theme Instructions/jekyllhowto-content-and-formatting.md

 ## Variables

-To use a variable, add the variable and its value to both the confighippo.yml and configjekyll.yml files, like this:
+To use a variable, add the variable and its value to your config files, like this:

 ```
 myvariable: ACME